slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"A tax is a fine for doing well.
 A fine is a tax for doing wrong."
 -- Mark Twain [1835]*

+> *"The whole gospel of Karl Mark can be summed upin a single sentence; hate the man who is better off than you."
+-- Henry Hazlitt [1894]*

 > *"The concept of social justice has been the trojan horse through which totalitarianism has entered." (...)
 "There is all the difference in the world between treating people equally and attempting to make them equal."
 -- Friedrich von Hayek [1899]*